Robust Subgroup Analysis and Variable Selection

 phi = 5)

-penalty for variable selection.
+uses Huber loss with parameter 1.345, MCP penalty for subgroup identification and Lasso penalty for variable selection.
 More details of options can be found in the package documentation.

-The function uses the ADMM method to obtain the solution and the result stored in the variable res
+The function uses the ADMM method to obtain the solution and the result stored in the variable res is a list containing all lam1_length * lam2_length results.
+And res$best_id corresponds to the solution with the lowest mBIC.

 You can do post-selection estimation by